 - Server Access: Following best practices for granting access to 3rd parties via IAM role, Talkdesk only accesses the customer’s Amazon Web Services (AWS) resources using temporary security credentials instead of long-term credentials.
 Talkdesk can provide an AWS policy template which contains the proper permissions to work correctly with our recording service.

-- Access Control: By default, Talkdesk will authenticate users before they can play recordings.
-Once authenticated, Talkdesk will redirect the user via a time-bounded signed URL to play the recording from a temporary file location.
-Optionally, the customer could revoke READ access and manage user access control internally.
-In this scenario, we would redirect the user to the customer’s server for authentication and authorization.
+- Access Control: By default, Talkdesk authenticates users before they can play recordings.
+Once authenticated, Talkdesk redirects the user via a time-bounded signed URL to play the recording from a temporary file location.
+Optionally, customers can revoke READ access and manage user access control internally.
+In this scenario, Talkdesk redirects the user to the customer’s server for authentication and authorization.

 Talkdesk partners with Twilio to power real-time communications with end customers according to Twilio’s standard Terms of Service.
 Since the recording files are created by Twilio, they are necessarily stored within Twilio’s infrastructure (albeit temporarily).
-Talkdesk initiates transfer as soon as Twilio notifies us that a recording file is available.
-Once we confirm that the recording has been successfully transferred to the customer’s server, we request deletion of that file from Twilio.
+Talkdesk initiates the transfer immediately after being notified by Twilio that a recording file is available.
+Once confirmed that the recording has been successfully transferred to the customer’s server, Talkdesk requests deletion of that file from Twilio.